Keyboard shortcuts

 UltraPLONK

-Aztec’s evolution: Aztec Labs, co-founded by Zac Williamson (one of PLONK’s creators), developed UltraPLONK in their Barretenberg library.
+Aztec Labs, co-founded by Zac Williamson (one of PLONK’s creators), developed UltraPLONK in their Barretenberg library.
 Their system has since evolved to Honk, which replaces the univariate polynomial IOP with sum-check over multilinear polynomials (similar to Spartan’s approach).
-Honk retains PLONKish arithmetization but gains the memory efficiency of sum-check.
+Honk retains PLONKish arithmetization but gains the memory efficiency of sum-check (Chapter 21 explains why: sum-check’s linear memory access pattern is cache-friendly, unlike FFT’s butterfly shuffles).
 For on-chain verification, Aztec compresses Honk proofs into UltraPLONK proofs; UltraPLONK’s simpler verifier (fewer selector polynomials, no multilinear machinery) reduces gas costs.
 Their Goblin PLONK technique further optimizes recursive proof composition by deferring expensive elliptic curve operations rather than computing them at each recursion layer.

 Security Considerations